onap/doc/docs/release/index.rst

 ONAP Maturity Testing Notes
 ===========================
-For El Alto release, ONAP continues to improve in multiple areas of Scalability, Security, Stability and Performance (S3P) metrics.
+For the Frankfurt release, ONAP continues to improve in multiple areas of Scalability, Security, Stability and Performance (S3P) metrics.

 The Integration team ran the 72 hours stability testing (100% passing rate)